Taliesin (studio): 1914 attack and fire

-Julian Carlton was a 31-year-old man who was born on January 15, 1883 (some sources, including his grave, say 1884).
-He came to work as a chef and servant at Taliesin for the summer.
-He was an African-American mixed with Afro-Caribbean and West Indian descent, ostensibly from Birmingham, Alabama.
+Julian Carlton was a 31-year-old man who came to work as a chef and servant at Taliesin for the summer.
+He was an African-American possibly mixed with Afro-Caribbean and West Indian descent, ostensibly from Birmingham, Alabama and born in Cusseta, Alabama.
+Author Paul Hendrickson states that extensive historical research shows the Caribbean ancestry to be a myth although Carlton likely had a mixed race background.

 He was recommended to Wright by John Vogelsong Jr., the caterer for the Midway Gardens project.
-Carlton and his wife Gertrude, who was born on May 26, 1886 in Racine, had previously served in the house of Vogelsong's parents in Chicago.
+Carlton and his wife Gertrude, who was born on May 26, 1886, in Racine, Wisconsin, had previously served in the house of Vogelsong's parents in Chicago.
 Originally a genial presence on the estate, Carlton sometimes grew increasingly paranoid.
 He sometimes stayed up late at night with a butcher knife, looking out the window.
 This behavior had been noticed by Wright and Borthwick, who issued an ad in a local paper for a replacement cook.
 Carlton was given notice that August 15, 1914 would be his last day in their employ.